 onboarding-certificate=<certificate>_identity type will require 'onboarding-certificate' and 'serial number.'
 These details are generally available in the physical package in which the Edge Node's manufacturer ships the hardware to you.

 You can use the following command to find out the default network.

 You can now use details from each of the fields mentioned above to onboard Edge Node using the following command:

 Note: Edge Nodes having Ethernet ports labeled is specific to hardware platforms.
-Also, the labeling can either start with a 0 or 1.
-However, ZedControl reports it from 0 (for example, eth0, eth1, and so on).
-You must co-relate hardware ports (on Edge Node) with the software interface (ZedControl) outputs.
+Also, the labeling can start with either a 0 or 1.
+However, ZEDEDA reports it from 0 (for example, eth0, eth1, and so on).
+You must co-relate hardware ports (on Edge Node) with the software interface outputs.